ntk148v/til/devsecops/README.md

 ### 2.3.
 Build and code analysis

 - Static application security testing (SAST): scans the application source files, accurately identifies the root cause and helps remediate the underlying security flaws.
+  - To introduce static code analysis inside of CI.
+This method verifies security as soon as code changes happen.

 ### 2.4.
 Test

 - Dynamic application security testing (DAST): simulates controlled attacks on a running web apoplication or service to identify exploitable vulnerabilities in a running environment.
+  - DAST is a web application security test that finds security issues in the running application.

 // **WIP**